Bayonne, New Jersey Therapists

 Other Factors Affecting Mental Health in Bayonne

-A number of other factors have the potential to affect mental health in Bayonne.
+Several other factors have the potential to affect mental health in Bayonne.

 - Poverty: At 15.5 percent, the rate of people living in poverty in Bayonne is relatively high.
-In 2017, the national rate was about 3 percent.
+In 2017, the national rate was about 3%.
 Approximately 26 percent of Bayonne residents living in poverty are Hispanic/Latino, while 51.6 percent are white.
 Females age 35-44 are the largest age and gender demographic living in poverty.